keiloktql/spacedock/README.md

-# Panolog
+# SpaceDock

 > This project is still in development.
 Not production friendly.

-A better and wider way to console.log. **Panolog** is a versatile logging tool designed to enhance your debugging and monitoring experience with a variety of customizable and advanced features.
+A better and wider way to console.log. **SpaceDock** is a versatile logging tool designed to enhance your debugging and monitoring experience with a variety of customizable and advanced features.
 Currently available on React based projects only.

 ## Installation

 ```
-$ npm i -D @panolog/react
+$ npm i -D @spacedock/react
 ```

 ## Features